My Future Cottage Grove

 This group met several times to discuss the City's housing plan, including:

-- A Housing and Builders Panel with three panelists to discuss housing trends and market for Metro area.
+- A Housing and Builders Panel with three panelists to discuss housing trends and the market for Metro area

 - A joint meeting between the Bike and Pedestrian Safety Task Force, 2040 Comprehensive Plan Update Steering Committee, Planning Commission and Parks Commission to learn about transportation, recreation trails, and sidewalk corridors.
 Participants participated in a polling exercise and mapping activity for existing and missing pedestrian links.